 Consistent with CMS policy on immediate imposition of remedies, CMS locations must evaluate each case and consider whether or not to impose a CMP in addition to or instead of other remedies for deficiencies with a scope and severity (S/S) of "G" or above, and for deficiencies with a S/S of "F" when Substandard Quality of Care (SQC) is cited.
-For deficiencies cited at other S/S levels, the CMS location should consider imposing alternative remedies other than a CMP as appropriate.
+For deficiencies cited at other S/S levels, the CMS location should consider imposing alternative remedies rather than a CMP, as appropriate.

 CMS locations must use this tool in the calculation of each new or changed1 CMP imposed on a facility within a noncompliance cycle2.
-Each time a survey is conducted within an already running noncompliance cycle and a CMP is imposed, the facility is given appeal rights and may exercise its waiver of right to a hearing (refer to section 7526 of the State Operations Manual (SOM), Chapter 7).
+Each time a survey is conducted within an already running noncompliance cycle and a CMP is imposed, the facility is given appeal rights and may exercise its right to waive a hearing (refer to section 7526 of the State Operations Manual (SOM), Chapter 7).

-Notes: Examples of situations where the Per Day CMP could begin on the first day of the survey include: All S/S "G" level tags that are not abuse; IJ tags where no resident was harmed (if the same tag was not cited at S/S "G" level or above within the last calendar year).
+Note: Examples of situations where the Per Day CMP could begin on the first day of the survey include: All S/S "G" level tags that are not abuse; IJ tags where no resident was harmed (if the same tag was not cited at S/S "G" level or above within the last calendar year).

 See the State Operations Manual, Chapter 7, Section 7510.1 for additional information.